Giefek/SAC-Shield-AntiCheat/README.md

 ## ℹ️ Overview

 Shield Anti-Cheat is a separate program running on client side.
 But you can still connect it to your servers.
 You can easily send logs to your VPS, website, or even to a Discord webhook.
 We tested it on many free and paid cheats.
-It works for different game engines.
-If you are a game developer and want to use this anti-cheat, please contact us on Discord Support username: Giefek
+It works for every game engines.

 ## 🌟 Core Features

-- Advanced Kernel Detections
+- Kernel Detections

 - Advanced External Detections